Career HubResume

 10. Add optional sections to stand out

-Including optional sections can improve your resume and make you stand out in a crowded field.
+Including optional sections can improve your resume and make you stand out.
 If any of these are relevant to the position you're applying for and add value to your US resume, consider adding sections for:

 1. Projects